nealcaren/fightordie/_build/html/_sources/Volumes/22/03/tulsa_riots.md

 Meanwhile telegrams had been sent to Oklahoma branches telling them that a representative of the National Office was on the way.
 The fearless temper of the men in the midst of the disturbance is well illustrated by the following telegram which the Boley, Okla., branch sent to the National Office in reply to its telegram.
 This telegram was received at the National Office on June 3:

 > Telegram received.
 Representative will have all moral and financial support demanded.
-Oklahoma branches and friends loyal and fearless.
+Oklahoma branches and friends loyal and fearless.     <p> <span class="small-caps">C. F. Simmons</span>
-> &nbsp;
-> <span class="small-caps">C. F. Simmons</span>

 At the time of writing, the refugees from Oklahoma are being cared for, and the Association is ready to publish the reports of its investigator as soon as they arrive.